 (5) falsify data, documents or the like.

-13. The student can be expelled temporarily or permanently, which entails that the student’s enrolment will be cancelled and that he/she must hand in his/her student identity card.
-Subsequently, the student shall be temporarily or permanently excluded from participating in any activity at CBS, including all kinds of participation in teaching and examination.
-A decision of permanent expulsion shall only be taken if the President finds it necessary in order to ensure that the work of CBS is undisturbed, that CBS’ reputation is not damaged, that the confidence in the examinations conducted at the university is upheld in society or in cases where students have intentionally provided false or insufficient information, cf. s.
-4 and 5.
+14. The student can be expelled temporarily or permanently, which entails that the student shall be excluded from participating in any activity at CBS, including all kinds of participation in teaching and examination.
+A decision of permanent expulsion shall only be taken if the President finds it necessary in order to ensure that the work of CBS is undisturbed, or that CBS’ reputation is not damaged, or that the confidence in the examinations conducted at the university is upheld in society or in cases where students have intentionally provided false or insufficient information, cf. s.
+5 and 6.

-19. The report must include a thorough description of the alleged violation and documentation hereof, The report will form the basis for a consultation with the involved student(s).
+20. The report must include a thorough description of the alleged violation and documentation hereof, the report will form the basis for a consultation with the involved student(s).

-20. With respect to the legal particulars of this matter, the President’s decision can be brought before the Danish Agency for Higher Education.
+21. With respect to the legal particulars of this matter, the President’s decision can be brought before the Danish Agency for Higher Education and Science.

 (2) Complaints shall be submitted no later than two weeks from the date on which the student receives the decision.